-Cerebral aneurysms are common vascular lesions seen in up to 5 percent of the population, that, when ruptured, can lead to catastrophic consequences with up to 50 percent mortality and morbidity.
+Cerebral aneurysms are common vascular lesions seen in up to five percent of the population, that, when ruptured, can lead to catastrophic consequences with up to 50 percent mortality and morbidity.
 The cerebral aneurysm research lab aims to further the understanding of molecular pathways underlying cerebral aneurysm formation in order to induce repair and prevent rupture.
 Current research efforts are directed by resident Kamil W. Nowicki, MD, PhD, under the joint mentorship of Robert M. Friedlander, MD, and Bradley Gross, MD.
 Techniques and models used in the lab depend heavily on molecular cell biology, animal surgeries and biomedical engineering to study immune cell behavior in response to chemokines and their interactions with hemodynamic shear stress.

 Current projects include: